o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-getting-started-create-gem.md

 ---
-description: ' Create a cloud gem to add connected features to your &ALYlong; game project. '
+description: ' Create a cloud gem to add connected features to your Amazon Lumberyard game project. '
 title: Creating a Cloud Gem
 ---